azurite/Dungeon-Generator/README.md

   4. nextlvl: null

-This example provides you with a render function that visualizes the map.
+The Module provides you with a render function that visualizes the map.
 Remember to include the dungeonStyle.css or the prebuilt render function wont display the map correctly.
 You can implement your own render function if you wish.
 It is even recommended as the custom one does a pretty minimal job visually and was only intended for testing purposes.

 ```
 Dungeon.render(Mymap, document.getElementById("map"));